History of Uruguay

-The history of Uruguay comprises different periods: the pre-Columbian time or early history (up to the 16th century), the Colonial Period (1516–1811), the Period of Nation-Building (1811–1830), and the history of Uruguay as an independent country (1830).
+The history of Uruguay comprises different periods: the pre-Columbian time or early history (up to the 16th century), the Colonial Period (1516–1811), the Period of Nation-Building (1811–1830), and the history of Uruguay as an independent country (1830–present).

+Written history began with the arrival of Spanish chroniclers in the expedition of Juan Díaz de Solís in 1516 to the Río de la Plata, which marks the beginning of Spanish occupation of the region.

+In 1527 the first European settlement was established in the territory of present-day Uruguay.
+It was called Sán Lázaro and founded by Sebastian Cabot who was in command of a Spanish expedition.
+In 1777 the Spanish Crown established the Viceroyalty of the Río de la Plata, which began to disintegrate with the Revolution of May 1810.

+The territory of present-day Uruguay was invaded by the United Kingdom of Portugal, Brazil and the Algarve, initially becoming part of the Portuguese kingdom as Cisplatina Province.
+In 1824 it was annexed to the Empire of Brazil, and a year later it declared its independence, which began the Cisplatine War.
+In 1828, with British mediation, a peace agreement was signed and the independence of Uruguay was recognized.
+In 1830 the country's first constitution was promulgated.

 Native

 The earliest traces of human presence are about 10,000 years old and belong to the hunter-gatherer cultures of Catalanense and Cuareim cultures, which are extensions of cultures originating in Brazil.
 The earliest discovered bolas is about 7,000 years old.
 Examples of ancient rock art have been found at Chamangá.
 About 4,000 years ago, Charrúa and Guarani people arrived here.
 During precolonial times, Uruguayan territory was inhabited by small tribes of nomadic Charrúa, Chaná, Arachán, and Guarani peoples who survived by hunting and fishing and probably never reached more than 10,000 to 20,000 people.
 It is estimated that there were about 9,000 Charrúa and 6,000 Chaná and Guaraní at the time of first contact with Europeans in the 1500s.
 The native peoples had almost disappeared by the time of Uruguay's independence as a result of European diseases and constant warfare.

 European genocide culminated on 11 April 1831 with the Massacre of Salsipuedes, when most of the Charrúa men were killed by the Uruguayan army on the orders of President Fructuoso Rivera.
 The remaining 300 Charrúa women and children were divided as household slaves and servants among Europeans.